bandisaivikas/bandisaivikas/README.md

-- 👋 Hi, I’m @bandisaivikas
+- 👋 HI, my group name is targarens
-- 👀 I’m interested in AIML
-- 📫 How to reach me mail to saivikasbandi80@gmail.com
-- ⚡ Fun fact: ...
+- member:-bandi sai vikas,k.navneeth
+- our's project is recognition of hand written digits

 <!---
 bandisaivikas/bandisaivikas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.